 (Use of one the following phrases, as appropriate, is considered prescribed wording.
 Replacing “[list states]” with an actual list of states in parentheses is also considered prescribed wording.)

-are at least as great as the minimum aggregate amounts required by any state,
+the loss reserves and actuarial liabilities are at least as great as the minimum aggregate amounts required by any state,

 or

-are at least as great as the minimum aggregate amounts required by any state with the exception of the following states [list states].
+the loss reserves and actuarial liabilities are at least as great as the minimum aggregate amounts required by any state with the exception of the following states [list states].
 For each listed state a separate statement of actuarial opinion was submitted to that state that complies with the requirements of that state;

-Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements…”
+Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements, when such liabilities are considered in combination with any actuarial assets included in the scope of this opinion…”

 Section 9: